solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

     -   Microsoft only recommends this change for database instances with more than 335 GB of provisioned storage
-    -   Learn more from the [Microsoft documentation][49] \# Caching
+    -   Learn more from the [Microsoft documentation][61] \# Caching

 ## Azure Redis

 TODO \# Azure Content Delivery Network

-TODO -Sai
+An Azure Content Delivery Network (CDN) utilizes distributed point-of-presence (POP) servers to serve cached static web content and optimize the delivery of dynamic content to users.
+As shown in the diagram below, users request static content from their nearest POP, which will serve content from its cache.
+If the local POP servers do not have the desired asset, they will request the site (origin) web server and cache it for the time-to-live (TTL) period.

+![This image demonstrates how Azure CDN POPs optimize content delivery.]

+Azure CDN also supports dynamic site acceleration, which optimizes the network path from clients to the server through POP sites, prefetches images and scripts, and more.

+## Using Azure CDN in Web Apps

+Azure App Service natively supports integrating with Azure CDN.
+Refer to the digital marketing sample in the \[MySQL architectures\] section for a practical example involving Azure CDN and a content management system.
+For non-App Service workloads, Azure CDN is compatible with any public web server.

-# Troubleshooting
+# Summary

-Inevitably, as you operate Flexible Server, you will encounter issues with your applications.
+TODO \# 09 / Troubleshooting

+As applications are running and executing in the cloud environment it is always a possibility that something unexpected will occur.
 This section details a few common troubleshooting steps.

 ## Common MySQL issues